As they write:

 The story on the ocean carbon sink, particularly the wind-driven mixing in the Southern Ocean, is still ambiguous, as is the story on terrestrial CO2 fertilization.
 For the ocean sink, you could start with Le Quéré et al. (2007) and scan forward through the papers that cite it.

 As the CO2 levels go up, people expected plants to grow better and suck up more CO2.
 In the third IPCC report, models predicted that by 2050, plants will be drawing down 6 gigatonnes more carbon per year than they do now!
 The fourth IPCC report was similar.

-This is huge: remember that right now we emit about 8 gigatonnes per year.
+This is huge: remember that in 2011 we emitted about 10.4 gigatonnes.
 Indeed, this effect, called CO2 fertilization, could be the difference between the land being a big carbon sink and a big carbon source.
 Why a carbon source?
 For one thing, without the plants sucking up CO2, temperatures will rise faster, and the Amazon rainforest may start to die, and permafrost in the Arctic may release more greenhouse gases (especially methane) as it melts.

 In a simulation run by Pacala, where he deliberately assumed that plants fail to suck up more carbon dioxide, these effects happened and the biosphere dumped a huge amount of extra CO2 into the atmosphere: the equivalent of 26 stabilization wedges.

 So, plans based on the IPCC models are essentially counting on plants to save us from ourselves.